Madsen machine gun: World War II

+It was standard equipment (in 6.5 mm) with the Royal Netherlands East Indies Army (KNIL) during the inter-war period until the surrender to the Japanese in 1942.
+The barrel was shortened in the late 1920s which made it lighter and it was mounted in the Army Model of the Braat Overvalwagen APC.
+The Imperial Japanese Army used some after capturing them during the Dutch East Indies Campaign, evidently during the Guadalcanal campaign.

 Post-war

 Ireland had a total of 24 Madsen machine guns, all in .303 calibre.
-They armed the Irish army's Landsverk L60 light tanks, Leyland Armoured Cars, Landsverk L180 armoured cars, and Dodge Armoured Cars.
+They armed the Irish army's Landsverk L60 light tanks, Leyland armoured cars, Landsverk L180 armoured cars, and Dodge armoured cars.
 In the 1950s .30 Browning machine guns replaced the Madsens still in Irish service.

 Portuguese Colonial War

 The Portuguese Army used Madsen machine guns during the Portuguese Colonial War of the 1960s and 1970s.
 Madsens served as temporary armament for Auto-Metralhadora-Daimler 4 × 4 Mod.F/64 armoured cars, which were Daimler Dingos modified with the addition of a turret-like structure.

 Continued use in Brazil

-The Brazilian Military Police of Rio de Janeiro State used Madsens into the 21st Century.
+The Brazilian Military Police of Rio de Janeiro State used Madsens into the 21st century.
 Although some of the Brazilian guns were captured from drug traffickers and pressed into service, the majority of the Brazilian police Madsens came from the Brazilian Army; in the 1930s they were commonly used in the wars against banditry in Northeast (bandit groups named cangaceiros); these guns were originally 7x57mm Spanish Mauser weapons, later re-chambered to fit 7.62 mm NATO.
 Official sources state that the Brazilian army retired the Madsen machine gun in 1996.
 It was reported that plans were in place to retire the last Madsen guns in service with the Civil Police of Rio de Janeiro State starting in 2008.
 As of 2018, the Madsen was still used by the police.
 It was favored by police for its reliability and intimidating sound.